manoa-bazaar/home-page/index.md

 You can click log in to log in page

+<a href="http://mymanoalist520.meteorapp.com/#/signin">manoalist sign in page</a>

 <img src="doc/signin.png" width="70%" alt="log in">

 ### Home

-After log in, you will see the home page for you to start shopping
+After log in, you will see the home page for you to start shopping.
+You can search for items or use "shopping" dropdown to see items on each category.
+You can also see what is new on the list and what are the most popular items.

+<a href="http://mymanoalist520.meteorapp.com/#/home">manoalist home page</a>

 <img src="doc/home.png" width="70%" alt="user home">

 ### List Items

-You can search for items or use "shopping" dropdown to see items on each category.
-They will all open this List page, so you can see what items we have on this website.
+you can see what items we have on this website.

+<a href="http://mymanoalist520.meteorapp.com/#/list">manoalist list item page</a>

 <img src="doc/list.png" width="70%" alt="list item">